wiremock/wiremock.org/_docs/standalone.md

 ---
-layout: docs
-title: WireMock Standalone
-meta_title: WireMock as a Standalone Service
-toc_rank: 41
 description: >
     WireMock can be run as a standalone service.
     We provide the JAR file and Docker image distributions for it.
 ---

+# WireMock as a Standalone Service

 WireMock can run as a standalone service, configured via the Java API, JSON over HTTP or JSON files.